Authoritarian personality: Historical origins

 In his 1941 book Escape from Freedom, a psychological exploration of modern politics, Erich Fromm described authoritarianism as a defence mechanism.

-Then, in The Authoritarian Personality (1950), Theodor W. Adorno, Else Frenkel-Brunswik, Daniel Levinson, and Nevitt Sanford proposed a personality type that involved the "potentially fascistic individual".
+In The Authoritarian Personality (1950), Theodor W. Adorno, Else Frenkel-Brunswik, Daniel Levinson, and Nevitt Sanford proposed a personality type that involved the "potentially fascistic individual".
 The historical background that influenced the theoretical development of the authoritarian personality, as cited in the book, included the rise of fascism in the 1930s, World War II (1939–1945), and The Holocaust, which indicated that the fascistic individual was found to have been psychologically susceptible to the ideology of antisemitism and to the emotional appeal of anti-democratic politics.
 Known as the Berkeley studies, the researches of Adorno and Frenkel-Brunswik, and of Levinson and Sanford concentrated upon prejudice, which they studied within the psychoanalytic and psychosocial frameworks of Freudian and Frommian theories.
 Adorno wrote that fascist propaganda encourages identification with an authoritarian personality characterized by traits such as obedience and extreme aggression.